 With Chime, there are no monthly fees for anything including minimum balances, overdraft, foreign transaction, or withdrawing cash.2 And you’ll get real-time alerts for all of your transactions which these days, is reassuring.

 * Chime is a financial technology company, not a bank.
-Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.; Members FDIC.
+Banking services and debit card provided by The Bankcorp Bank, N.A. or Stride Bank, N.A.; Members FDIC.

 2 There’s no fee for the Chime Savings Account.
 Cash withdrawal and Third-party fees may apply to Chime Checking Accounts.
 You must have a Chime Checking Account to open a Chime Savings Account.